botpress/botpress/docs/guide/docs/infrastructure/development-pipeline.md

 ```
 4. You can add a develop and staging branch to fit your workflow
 5. Everytime you make a change in the Conversation Studio or in your preferred code editor, you can commit that change to track changes.
-6. When you are ready to send you chatbot to production, you can ```git merge``` your develop branch in master.
+6. When you are ready to send you chatbot to production, you can ```git merge``` your changes into main.
 7. Then, you ```checkout master``` in your terminal and you go to your Botpress Admin to export your chatbot.
 8. You upload it on your production environment (usually cloud deployment)